-While the Enterprise is in a star-base, Lt.
+While the Enterprise is in a star-base Lt.
 Commander Geordi La Forge gets a very special visitor, brilliant engineering designer Dr. Leah Brahms, who he feels to know almost intimately as a 'hologram version' of herself with 'whom' he bonded.
-However the real Brahms proves icy and arrogantly unwilling to consider any of Gordi's empirical findings could conceivably stand against her theoretically impermeable truth.
-They take on the challenge to collaborate and learn to know each-other better, but when Gordi shows her his hologram version of her, Brahms feels almost pornographically 'abused', one prejudiced insult too many for him.
-Meanwhile Picard, his bridge officers and Dr. Crusher have a very different problem, a strange life form which approaches, but dies, however is found to have 'given birth' to a baby version inside its corps, which must be separated to stand a chance of survival and contact with the Federation.
-When that succeeds, 'junior' instinctively identifies the ...
+However the real Brahms proves icy and arrogantly unwilling to consider any of Geordi's empirical findings could conceivably stand against her theoretically impermeable truth.
+They take on the challenge to collaborate and learn to know each-other better, but when Geordi shows her his hologram version of her Brahms feels almost pornographically 'abused', one prejudiced insult too many for him.
+Meanwhile Picard, his bridge officers and Dr. Crusher have a very different problem, a strange life form which approaches and dies but is found to have given birth to a baby version inside its corpse, which must be separated to stand a chance of survival.
+When that succeeds, 'junior' instinctively identifies the Enterprise as its mother and locks on draining...
 Written by

 Did You Know?

 An example of a "bottle episode" filmed entirely on existing sets.
 See more

 During her chess-type game with La Forge, Guinan makes two moves in a row (La Forge not playing in between).
 Also, the number, shape and position of chess pieces on the top level keeps changing between shots.
 See more

 Sometimes I feel more comfortable with engine schematics than people.